 The best chalk paint top coat is the one that’s going to help you best finish your project.
 Half of the fun of thinking up a new DIY chalk paint project is creating something completely original.
 Here’s a quick rundown of the best decorative paint top coats for every situation and every project.

-- No Top Coat – Chalk paint projects can go without a top coat.
-In fact, many DIYers think of the matte color and textured feel as one of the reasons why you should use chalk paint.
-Just be aware that this males your project more vulnerable to chips and flaking.
+Chalk paint projects can go without a top coat.
+Many DIYers think of the matte color and textured feel as one of the reasons why you should use chalk paint.
+Just be aware that this makes your project more vulnerable to chips and flaking.

-- Wax – Wax is perhaps the most popular way to seal a chalk paint project.
-Wax is strong and offers protection from water, but you might need to touch up your coat as the wax wears off over time
+Wax is perhaps the most popular way to seal a chalk paint project.
+Wax is strong and offers protection from water, but you might need to touch up your coat as the wax wears off over time.

-- Glaze – Glaze will provide some unique coloring as well as a little bit of protection.
-However, glaze is best reserved for decorative pieces that won’t be seeing much action
+Glaze will provide some unique coloring as well as a little bit of protection.
+However, glaze is best reserved for decorative pieces that won’t be seeing much action.

-- Varnish – This is the oldest and most time-tested way of sealing furniture.
-If you’re up for learning some new skills and putting in some work, varnish really can’t be beat when it comes to chalk paint
+This is the oldest and most time-tested way of sealing furniture.
+If you’re up for learning some new skills and putting in some work, lacquer varnish really can’t be beaten when it comes to chalk paint.

 Different Methods for Sealing Chalk Paint